WestpacGEL/GEL/README.md

 ## TODO

-- [x] jest tests setup for each component
-- [/] cypress test setup for each component
-- [x] add circleCI
-- [x] write more docs around each decision me made
-- [x] connect brand/wbc packages to core component
-- [x] fix up other components to new folder structure
 - [ ] move to `peerDependencies`
 - [ ] remove emotion from dependencies from all other components
 - [ ] move `@westpac/core` to `peerDependencies`